 Our mission is to advance the practice of collaborative knowledge sharing and transfer through perspectives on social and business processes, enabling technologies, and organizational culture.
 In particular, the Council focuses on:

-- Harvesting and transferring experience in the form of actionable insights, lessons learned, good practices through collaborative conversations and contextualized content
+- Harvesting and transferring KM and collaboration lessons learned, good practices and insights through facilitated conversations and group discussions

 The Council is member-driven and biased toward practical application.
 We prompt and provoke our thinking through engagements with leading practitioners, and thought leaders from research and academia.
 We use proven knowledge transfer facilitation and inquiry methods – the very methods we apply in our work – to enhance our own conversations and ‘braintrust’.